 Chat to your kids

 Lastly, chatting to your kids about what’s going to happen on holiday can make the idea much less stressful for them.
-As adults we tend to take things like airport security in our stride, but for a young child, being met by a stern-faced security guard who’s taken teddy away and put him in a scary dark machine can be slightly upsetting.
+As adults we tend to take things like airport security in our stride.
+For a young child, being met by a stern-faced security guard who’s taken teddy away and put him in a scary dark machine can be slightly upsetting.
 Making sure that your kid knows what to expect can save any unwanted airport break-downs.

-Also, talking to your kid about your destination and even letting them pick out some of the activities goes a long way to making them enjoy the holiday and feeling like they’re a part of it.
+Also, talk to your child about your destination and even letting them pick out some of the activities goes a long way to making them enjoy the holiday.
+They will feel more like they’re a part of it.
 Having a rough itinerary planned out is definitely a good idea but be sure to leave a bit of wiggle room for any unexpected situations but also for some spontaneity…like toilet or sick breaks!